Internet Explorer 2

 Microsoft Internet Explorer 2 (IE2) is the second version of Internet Explorer (IE), a graphical web browser by Microsoft.
 It was unveiled in October 1995, and was released on November 27, 1995, for Microsoft Windows, and on April 23, 1996, for Apple Macintosh.

 Version 2 launched with 12 languages, including English, but this would expand to 24, 20, and 9.
+It is the last version of Internet Explorer to run on Windows NT 3.1 before the operating system reached its end of life on December 31, 2000.
 It lacked many features that became common in later IE versions, including the blue 'e' logo, integration with Windows Explorer, and bundled programs.
 Its market share was also much lower than later versions.
 During its tenure, IE market share only went up to about roughly 3-9%.

-It is the last version of Internet Explorer to support Windows NT 3.1.

 Internet Explorer 2 is no longer supported, and is not available for download from Microsoft.

 History

 IE replicated many of the quirks of Netscape Navigator, and allowed importing bookmarks from it.
 In May 1996, FTP Software announced it was providing Microsoft with various technology for Internet Explorer 2.0, including a PPP network, 16-bit email client, and other technology.